Kerykeion7/DataStructuresAndAlgorithms/README.md

 Also I let this repository count for the hacktoberfest to give others a chance to learn something about Data-structures and algorithms and at the same get their required PR's

-Try not to cheat and copy paste code, but try to do it on your self together with the needed research ofcourse.
+Try not to cheat and copy paste code, but try to do it on your own together with the needed research ofcourse.

 Good luck and have fun.